3boudi/progress-ADMIN/ADMIN/README.md

-# Student Result Checker
+# Student Grade Management System

 ## Description
-This project is a simple PHP-based web application designed for students to enter their information and check whether they have passed or failed.
-It includes a database configuration file, a main page for input, and a stylesheet for styling.
+This project is a PHP-based web application designed for teachers to enter student grades and information, store them in a database, and allow students to check their grades online by entering their details.

 ## How It Works
-1. The student enters their details (e.g., student ID or name) in the form on `index.php`.
+1. The teacher enters student information and grades through the web interface.
-2. The program connects to the database via `db.php` to fetch the student's grades.
+2. The system saves the data in a MySQL database via `db.php`.
-3. The system checks the retrieved grades against the passing criteria.
+3. Students can access the website and enter their details to retrieve their grades.
-4. If the student's grades meet the requirement, a "Pass" message is displayed; otherwise, a "Fail" message appears.
+4. The system verifies student details and fetches the corresponding grades.
-5. The output is styled using `style.css` for a user-friendly experience.
+5. The result is displayed on the website, indicating whether the student has passed or failed.

 ## Folder Structure
 ```